cheater/articles/first-haskell-script.md

 ...and our script can now remember us!

 ## Using *Just* as out-of-band communication
 Right now our script can add names to the list; however it will add duplicates.
 We want to prevent this.
-We could use a sentry value; if that shows up we don't add it.
+We could use a sentinel value; if that shows up we don't add it.
 For example:
 	iteration friends = do
 	    -- Greets someone
 	    putStrLn "Please enter your name..."